 If you are getting rid of lots of electronics - why do you have so many?
 Are you buying to try out the latest gadget and not because you really need it?
 What would a shift in perspective mean for your finances in this area?

 Okay, Declutter Boss.
-Continue on your journey to a fresh, energetic, simplified 2020.
+Continue on your journey to a fresh, energetic, simplified new year.
 Use these tips to take your efforts one step further and give your plant life a boost.
-And let us know, what are your other 2020 goals?
-Hortiki and I would love to cheer you on in the year (and the decade) to come.
+And let us know, what are your other New Year goals?
+Hortiki and I would love to cheer you on in the year to come.

 Happy New Year!